Is it Worth Adding Augmented Reality to Your Print Marketing?

 It’s already been established that print marketing is more effective than digital when it comes to attention and recall—but what about a combination of the two?

-Until recently, the technology wasn’t able to blend the two worlds of direct marketing and digital together which is why the emergence of AR is so fascinating.
+Until recently, the technology wasn’t able to blend the two worlds of Direct Mail marketing and digital together which is why the emergence of AR is so fascinating.
 Read on for a breakdown of the essential information you need to know.